Via the command bar

 - Click on the Toggle Trend Details option above the table to view year-over-year comparisons.

-The Export Data tab is where you can export the data of your current analysis to a CSV file.
-This will only include the filtered records in your report.
+Note: Exports will only include the filtered records in your report.
 If you want to export all of your dataset's data, therefore, make sure that you set your date filters to include all of your records.